MCP Server Documentation

 • language: Optional language for explanation ("en" or "fr")

-Returns: Normalized RRule, explanation, confidence score, next occurrence
+Returns: Canonical recurrence JSON, optional legacy RRule projection, explanation, confidence score, next occurrence

 simulate_schedule

-Simulate future occurrences of a schedule rule with timezone-aware DST handling
+Simulate future occurrences of recurrence JSON or a legacy RRule with timezone-aware DST handling

 Input:

-• rrule: Object with dtstart (ISO 8601 UTC) and rule (RRule string)
+• rrule: Legacy object with dtstart (ISO 8601 UTC) and rule (RRule string)

 • timezone: IANA timezone identifier for interpretation